Protiviti-Oxford Survey: Executives say emerging technologies will add jobs over the next decade

 Meanwhile, perhaps surprisingly, 57% of business leaders say they will mandate how, when and where employees will work in 2032.
 Considering the flexibility that many employees have had over the last two years, it seems someone is in for a rude awakening.

-SUBSCRIBE to the VISION by Protiviti newsletter and receive your exclusive copy of the Oxford University & Protiviti Key Findings: Executive Outlook on the Future of Work, 2030 and Beyond.
+Download your copy of the Oxford University & Protiviti survey: Executive Outlook on the Future of Work, 2030 and Beyond.

 Globally, 70% of business leaders expect their companies will be embracing a hybrid working model in 2032, up from 22% pre pandemic.